Lib Tech T.Rice Orca Review

 The first aspect we tested for in each board is how well it holds an edge, which constitutes 25% of its total score.
 We started off by riding the Orca in varied snow conditions and noting how well the edge — both toeside and heelside — held in each.

-The T. Rice Orca has magne-traction edges, which offers increased control by adding a wavy edge in the "dead zone" area of your edge that is right under your feet while carving.
-These increase the effective edge length of the board and are absolutely fantastic when it comes to riding in mixed snow conditions.
-The Orca's superior edge ensures that you don't spiral out of control when you hit an icy patch … most of the time.
-This board is great at cutting through chop and is super forgiving, but it isn't the snappiest board and is comparatively slow edge-to-edge, giving it a little less overall edge hold than some of the other Magne-traction boards that are just a bit springier.
+The T. Rice Orca has magne-traction edges, which offers increased control by adding a wavy edge in the “dead zone” area of your edge that is right under your feet while carving.
+These increase the effective edge length of the board and are absolutely fantastic when riding in mixed snow conditions.
+The Orca's superior edge ensures that you don't spiral out of control when you hit an icy patch… most of the time.
+This board is great at cutting through chop and is super forgiving, but it's not the snappiest board and is comparatively slow edge-to-edge, giving it a little less overall edge hold than some of the other Magne-traction boards that are just a bit springier.

 Powder Performance